The cost of having a third child?

 Holidays would always be a balancing act between paying for childcare, asking for help from friends and family.
 This cost was always a huge drain on the finances and meant that I had no choice but to return to work full time to pay for this cost, the equivalent of paying two mortgages.

 Holiday abroad were different.
 Two rooms were always required making the cost zoom up.
 We did a few holidays booking self-catering accommodation but add to that the cost of five flights and entertainment and food for five people.
 Holidays became expensive.
 We did a week in a French Center Parcs but managed to spend around £4k altogether once you added in accommodation, food, activities.
 Two weeks self-catering in Southern Spain set us back £5k.
 Both holidays were with me doing all I could to make savings on the accommodation, travel, car hire.
+So it’s fair to say that having three kids did increase our holiday spend.

 In the end I figured an all inclusive or even half board was the best value option.
 So, we have done a couple of Mark Warner holidays, normally discounted in return for a review.
 Everything is included for the whole week, from water sports to food, childcare to wine.
 During term time these holiday costs around £500-600 per person, going up to around £1000 to £1200 per person during school holidays.